armaanhussain/Global_Superstore-PowerBI-Dashboard/README.md

      Furniture.

 5. **Sub-Category-wise Sale and Avg.
 Profit**
-   -On analyzing sub-category-wise sales, it was observed that Copiers, with the second-highest sales of $1.51M, generate the maximum average profit.
+   - On analyzing sub-category-wise sales, it was observed that Copiers, with the second-highest sales of $1.51M, generate the maximum average profit.
 Despite
      Phones achieving the highest sales of $1.71M, they do not yield the highest average profit.
 On the other hand, Tables, despite generating sales of $0.75M, operate as a loss-making business.